JJ/hoborg/text/text.md

 will, I have no doubt as a loyal citizen of the Republic.
 Every dawning day brings new brothers to our new republic, brothers of all races, creeds and dispositions.

-It was early winter and it was still sunny and mild; I was there, taking a walk in the docks, minding my own business, which was precisely what I was looking for at that early moment of the day.
+It was early winter and it was still sunny and mild.
+The air was clear, and I could see ships docking and leaving, ships from all sisters nations of the world, Spain, Cuba, Colombia, but also not-so-friendly places who decided the buck shouldn't stop anyways, the United Kindom, the austro-hungarian empire, those bohunks...
+I was there, taking a walk in the docks, minding my own business, which was precisely what I was looking for at that early moment of the day.
 I was looking for a hire, somebody who needed a quick mind and a strong pair of arms, and dodging the sun and keeping myself in the shade,